PROJECT DIRECTOR (MCOA SENIOR NUTRITION PROGRAM) 30480

 equivalent, in administration of a food service program or quantity food service

-in an institutional setting (creditable experience shall have been obtained only
+in a human services agency or institutional setting (creditable experience shall have been obtained only

 by employment in a hospital, senior citizens center, school lunch program, day

 care center, or extended care facility); or,